-Our board of trustees has a global footprint in order to ensure a diversity of approach and allow PROWIBO to reach a wider audience.
-The trustees empower PROWIBO and help the management to run the charity effectively for the good of everyone.
-The trustees provide oversight and governance ensuring that PROWIBO can achieve our aims and objectives and remain compliant with relevant statutes.
+Our Board of Trustees have a global footprint in order to ensure a diversity of approach and to allow Prowibo to reach a wider audience.
+The trustees empower Prowibo and help the management to run the charity effectively.
+The trustees provide oversight and governance ensuring that Prowibo can achieve our aims and objectives while remaining compliant with relevant statutes.

 In 2016, he decided he wanted a career with social impact at its core, and so began a dual MBA/MPA at New York University.
 Over the course of the three-year degree, he completed fellowships at the Bingham Centre for the Rule of Law and in Microsoft’s human rights team, as well as consulting projects for Concern Worldwide US and the UN World Food Programme in Malawi.
 He has also assisted on and published several research papers with the NYU Stern Center for Business and Human Rights.
 Finally, he oversaw the inaugural investment of the NYU Impact Investing Fund into Sapient, a Philly-based start-up that reduces greenhouse gas emissions through energy use management.

-She spent fifteen years in business, gaining valuable experience in the finance, energy, and non-profit sectors, most notably with Goldman Sachs and the UNHCR, before returning to education.
-In addition, she has an extensive track record of volunteer work in the UK, Africa, and, most recently, with ProWiBo in India in 2018 and in Thailand in 2019.
+Rachel also spent fifteen years in the finance, energy, and non-profit sectors, most notably with Goldman Sachs and the UNHCR, and has an extensive track record of volunteer work in the UK, Africa, and Asia.